×

 NKJ Leviticus 23:12-13 'And you shall offer on that day, when you wave the sheaf, a male lamb of the first year, without blemish, as a burnt offering to the LORD.
 13 'Its grain offering shall be two-tenths of an ephah of fine flour mixed with oil, an offering made by fire to the LORD, for a sweet aroma; and its drink offering shall be of wine, one-fourth of a hin.

 From this passage we see that the wave “omer” offering (as the Hebrew indicates) is a special offering, but it shares many of the attributes of some of the other offerings.
-Along with the waving of the finely ground grain, there is a burnt offering that has its own grain offering, .
+Along with the waving of the finely ground flour, there is a burnt offering that has its own grain offering.
 All these together make the “Wave Sheaf Offering”, and without any of the parts, you cannot offer the offering.
 For instance, without the one year old unblemished male lamb, you cannot offer the offering.

 So there is a problem.
 In the Joshua 5 account, the Hebrews had only been in the land five days before they began to eat from the fields of Jericho.
 They had obviously not arrived early enough to plant their own crops in the land, so they were getting ready to eat from the pagan Canaanites produce – which in itself is not a problem.
 The problem comes with finding the grain from which to do the offering.
-Here’s the problem – the Torah says that the grain must come from “your harvest” which implies that the field must be planted by the Hebrews.
+The Torah says that the grain must come from “your harvest” which implies that the field must be planted by the Hebrews.
 Let’s read it again –

 NKJ Leviticus 23:10-11 "Speak to the children of Israel, and say to them: 'When you come into the land which I give to you, and reap its harvest, then you shall bring a sheaf of the firstfruits of your harvest to the priest.
 11 'He shall wave the sheaf before the LORD, to be accepted on your behalf; on the day after the Sabbath the priest shall wave it.